The Rose Society of South Australia

 - In addition, papers and lectures to be given at the monthly meeting and all items of interest in the culture of the rose to be disclosed.

 Humble beginnings for a group of rose lovers that over the next 105 years would grow from 50 Members to over 1100 – the largest Rose Society in Australia.
-Meetings have been held in a number of venues throughout the Adelaide CBD, and the Society currently uses the Burnside City Uniting Church, where on average an audience of 100 Members and visitors attend.
+Meetings have been held in a number of venues throughout the Adelaide CBD, and the Society currently uses the Lecture Room in the Goodman building in the Adelaide Botanic Garden, where on average an audience of 50 Members and visitors attend.

 We continue to follow the original aim of encouraging all lovers of roses in growing and exhibiting.

 Being a State Society, it was important that rose enthusiasts in regional areas should be catered for as well.
-During the past 20 years, the Society has established 4 branches – The South East Branch, (in the South East of the State), Chaffey Rose Club (Riverland/Riverina/Sunraysia areas), Roses on Eyre (Eyre Peninsula), and Roses in the Heartland (Barossa Valley and beyond).
+During the past 20 years, the Society has established 3 branches – The South East Branch, (in the South East of the State), Chaffey Rose Club (Riverland/Riverina/Sunraysia areas) and Roses on Eyre (Eyre Peninsula).

 The Society’s primary promotional activities each year are its Spring and Autumn Rose Shows.
 These two day events provide Members of the public with the opportunity of viewing a selection of the newest cultivars available, and also the competitive section.
 Trophies, named after influential Rose Society Members of the past are keenly sought after by our competitive Members.
 The Society also offers free rose cultural advice, identification of roses, plant sales and associated activities.